xz64/license-webpack-plugin/README.md

     'license.md',
     'license.txt'
   ],
+  perChunkOutput: true, // whether or not to generate output for each chunk, for just create one file with all the licenses combined
   outputTemplate: path.resolve(__dirname, '../output.template.ejs'), // ejs template for rendering the licenses
   outputFilename: '[name].licenses.txt', // output name. [name] refers to the chunk name here.
 Any properties of the chunk can be used here, such as [hash].
+If perChunkOutput is false, the default value is 'licenses.txt'
   suppressErrors: false, // suppress error messages
   includePackagesWithoutLicense: false, // whether or not to include packages that are missing a license
   unacceptablePattern: undefined, // regex of unacceptable licenses